 Annual elections are held to determine the representatives to the SRC from each year group.
 These students are elected to provide a student voice in the school.
 A teacher is appointed SRC Coordinator to convey requests and proposal to the school administration.
 The SRC provides an opportunity for students to display and develop leadership qualities.
-The SRC consists of two elected students from each Year 7 to 10 plus a Vice Captain and School Captain from Year 12.
+The SRC consists of elected students from each stage year plus a Vice Captain and School Captain from Year 12.